Frequently Asked Questions

 For fireplace use, how long with propane last in my tank?

 The size of the fireplace and the number of hours you use it every day will dictate the overall usage.

 Yes, today’s oil fueled-heating systems are incredibly more efficient than ever before.

-Unlike gaseous fuels, fuel oil will not support combustion (flame) unless the temperature is about 140 degrees Fahrenheit.
+Fuel oil will not support combustion (flame) unless the temperature is about 140 degrees Fahrenheit.
 There are not enough fuel vapors to cause an explosion or fire.

 No. In most cases the cost of getting the line to your home, the upgrade or replacement of your equipment and the loss of BTU’s with natural gas can exceed $10,000.